10 CONTENT MARKETING TIPS FOR PARENT-WRITERS

 If you produce content in one form or for one type of social media, then you can often adapt its contents and / or message for other outlets.

 I don’t recommend copying content straight from one social media into another, as one type of content may not translate well into another platform.
-For example, if I tweeted an entire blog post then the resultant thread would be a hundred Tweets long and yawn-inducing.
-However, I might pick out a section or a key message from a blog post and create an adapted Tweet or a thread around that.
-Or I might see a Tweet that inspires an idea for a topic to cover on my blog.
-My two main platforms inform and feed into one another, which helps lessen the workload.
+For example, if I copied an entire blog post into a 'thread' then it would be a hundred 'threads' long and yawn-inducing.
+However, I might pick out a section or a key message from a blog post and create an adapted thread around that.
+Or I might see a post that inspires an idea for a topic to cover on my blog.
+Although Instagram isn't my main account, I will post my interesting writing-related pictures there.
+My main platforms inform and feed one another, which helps lessen the workload.

-It is important to set boundaries when choosing what to share (or not share) on social media.
-For example, none of my writing platforms feature the names of, or photos of, my husband or children.
-However, I will Tweet about aspects of my parenting life, or Tweet some of the funny things they say and do, and Tweet about my writing and editing life and the frustrations of being a parent-writer.
-I’m a human and I value genuine human interaction and connection.
-I enjoy sharing some of these aspects of my life, rather than always being strictly professional (or, worse, continuously screaming ‘buy my book’ into the ether).
+It is important to set boundaries when choosing what to share – or not share – on social media.
+For example, none of my writing platforms feature the names or photos of my husband or children.
+However, I do post about some of the funny things they say and do, and about my writing and editing life, and the joys and challenges of being a parent-writer.

 TIP 10: IF NOTHING ELSE, BE PRESENT